Table of Contents

 • Cmd+] and Cmd+[ navigates among split panes in order of use.

-You can configure any key combination to perform any action in two places: in Preferences > Keys, you can define global key shortcuts that affect all profiles.
-In Preferences > Profiles > Keys, you can define key shortcuts that affect only a single profile.
+You can configure any key combination to perform any action in two places: in Settings > Keys, you can define global key shortcuts that affect all profiles.
+In Settings > Profiles > Keys, you can define key shortcuts that affect only a single profile.

 iTerm2 allows you to define a global hotkey.
 This is a single keystroke that iTerm2 listens for even when another application has keyboard focus.
 When it is pressed, iTerm2 comes to the front.
 Press it again, and iTerm2 goes away.
 You can choose to bind the hotkey to a single dedicated window.
 For more on the hotkey window and other uses of hotkeys, see Hotkeys.